QWxleA/quartz/content/Use daily notes to close open loops and keep a journal.md

 The habit of starting _all_ writing in the [[daily note]] reduces friction and stress
 	- Key understanding of a good (daily) [[pkm]]
 	- It is just easy, you don't have to think where stuff goes.
-Journaling in itself reduces stress [[🌱 Journaling is healthy for mind and body]]
+Journaling in itself reduces stress [[Journaling is healthy for mind and body]]
 	- If I like it (and want to reuse it) I can put the information in a more permanent place
 	- Play-space, solves high barrier.
 Prototype and just write.
 	- Logging progress in the daily journal creates the possibility to see progress [[Start a new habit with something simple, there will be a bigger change of success]]